pdfmonkey/n8n-nodes-pdfmonkey/README.md

 The PDFMonkey node provides the following operations:

 - **Generate Document**: Create a new PDF document using a template and dynamic data
-  - Supports custom metadata including filename customization via the `_filename` property
+  - Supports custom metadata and filename customization
   - Optional auto-polling for document completion (controlled by "Wait For Completion" option)
   - Uses a simple 2-second interval between status checks when polling
   - Downloads the PDF automatically if generation is successful and auto-polling is enabled